To Schedule An Appointment

 If you have additional questions, please contact, 217-532-4152.
 We look forward to being of assistance.

 How to Prepare for Surgery at Hillsboro Area Hospital

 Thank you for choosing Hillsboro Area Hospital.
 We want you to know that patient safety, comfort and satisfaction come first.

-Before your scheduled surgery date, you will be contacted by one of surgery coordinators to assist you in completing necessary paperwork so that pre-admitting detail is taken care of prior to arrival for surgery.
-You may also be required to complete some lab work, perhaps have an x-ray, follow a special diet, shower with a special soap, etc. Again, your HAH surgical coordinator will provide you with precise detail on what time to arrive at the hospital on the day of surgery.
+Before your scheduled surgery date, you will be contacted by one of surgery coordinators to assist you in completing necessary paperwork so that pre-admitting details are taken care of prior to arrival for surgery.
+You may also be required to complete some lab work, perhaps have an x-ray, follow a special diet or shower with a special soap.
+Again, your HAH surgical coordinator will provide you with precise details on what time to arrive at the hospital on the day of surgery.

 For Patients Receiving General, Regional or IV Sedation, Click here to download printable instructions.